hyperledger/indy-hipe/text/0162-plugin-removal-helpers/README.md

 If a ledger is frozen it can be used neither for reading nor for writing.
 It will not be caught up by new nodes and can be safely removed.
 Default ledgers such as the domain, config, pool, and audit ledgers cannot be frozen.

-Implementation notes:
+#### Implementation notes:
 * Implementation of this feature is possible because the catchup of the config ledger happens before catchup of other ledgers.
-* We were nervous that replacing a ledger with a frozen ledger hash would break foreign keys in auth_rules, but our testing showed that this is not an issue.
+* We were nervous that removing transactions would break foreign keys in auth_rules, but our testing showed that this is not an issue.
 * Frozen ledgers cannot be unfrozen, but dropped ledgers can be recreated with a different ledger ID.

-Implementation steps:
+#### Implementation steps:
-1. Implement LEDGERS_FREEZE transaction handler that will write information about frozen ledger to state
+1. Implement LEDGERS_FREEZE transaction handler that will write information about frozen ledger to state.
-2. Implement GET_FROZEN_LEDGERS transaction handler that will return information about frozen ledgers from state
+2. Implement GET_FROZEN_LEDGERS transaction handler that will return information about frozen ledgers from state.
-3. Add dynamic validation to all handlers: check if the ledger is frozen
+3. Add dynamic validation to all handlers: check if the ledger is frozen.
-4. Update audit logic by taking into account the root hashes of frozen ledgers
+4. Update audit logic by taking into account the root hashes of frozen ledgers.
-5. Fix catch up to not catch up frozen ledgers **TODO: mirror requests or not?**
+5. Fix catch up to not catch up frozen ledgers.

 #### State schema:
 There will be a key in CONFIG_LEDGER that will store a list of frozen ledgers in the following format: